FVITech/WEB2040-SQL/final-exam.md

         3. Author
     2. The server should connect to mongodb using mongoose
     3. There should be a route capable of displaying all the contents of a database called notes-app and a collection called notes.
 The results should be sent back to the client in json format.
 The route should be called "showallnotes"
+    4. Put the answers to the text questions and the screenshots to the results of the SQL problems in this repo, then submit to Canvas.